How to visit the Colosseum with kids: all you need to know (updated with 2024 new ticketing rules)

 The underground of the Colosseum

-Don’t miss the belvedere
+Don’t miss the attic

 If the underground is the best part of the Colosseum for kids in terms of learning, the most impressive part in terms of looks is the belvedere.